 - Software Development Director: 88% of the workers in this field hold a computer science degree and are earning a bachelor’s in computer science salary of $154,000 annually.

 - Software Development Manager: 80% of these careerists hold their computer science degree and are earning an entry-level computer science salary of $130,000 each year.

 - Software Architect: 83% of those working in this area earned their degree in computer science and have a yearly BSC computer science salary of $129,000.

 - Security Architect (IT): while only 35% of these experts hold their degree in computer science, their earnings are a Bachelor of computer science salary of $127,000 yearly.

-- Development Operations (DevOps) Engineer: 62% of these individuals possess their computer science degree, and their earnings are an entry level computer science salary of $109,000 yearly.
+- Development Operations (DevOps) Engineer: 62% of these individuals possess a computer science degree, and their earnings are an entry-level computer science salary of $109,000 yearly.

-- Cyber Security Engineer: while only 26% of these engineers hold their computer science degree, they’re earnings are a bsc computer science salary of $102,000 annually.
+- Cyber Security Engineer: while only 26% of these engineers hold their computer science degree, their earnings are a BSc computer science salary of $102,000 annually.

 - Cyber Security Analyst: 30% of these experts specialize in degrees in cybersecurity and are earning a BSC computer science salary of $90,000 each year.

 - Software Developer: 86% of these employees are holding their degree in computer science and earning a bachelors in computer science salary of $89,400 yearly.